 SF 50194 Floriculture C- Exhibit one of the following options: 1) Terrarium.
-Create a terrarium.
-The size of the terrarium should be appropriate for use on a table at home, and no larger than 12" deep, 18" long, and 16" high.
 Selected plants should be started by the exhibitor from cuttings or seeds or as purchased plugs.
-The terrarium must be cared for by the exhibitor for at least 5 months.
-Be able to explain the different plant, soil, and environmental needs and watering requirements of a closed system; OR 2) A plant that you propagated from cutting, layering or division, or started from seed.
+The terrarium must be cared for by the exhibitor for at least five months.
+The exhibitor should be able to explain the different plant, soil, and environmental needs and watering requirements of a closed system.
+OR 2) Exhibit a plant that you propagated from cutting, layering or division, or started from seed.
 Create a photo board showing the progression of growth.
-Tips for vegetative propagation of houseplants can be found at Illinois Extension Gardener's Corner go.illinois.edu/gardenerscorner.
+Tips for vegetative propagation of houseplants can be found at University of Illinois Extension Gardener's Corner go.illinois.edu/gardenerscorner.

-SF 50195 Floriculture D-Exhibit one of the following options: The maximum size is 24" X24"X36".
-1) Themed centerpiece such as a wedding, holiday, birthday, etc. No silk flowers permitted.
+SF 50195 Floriculture D-Exhibit one of the following options: 1) Themed centerpiece such as a wedding, holiday, birthday, etc. No silk flowers permitted.
 OR 2) An exhibit of forced bulbs in a pot.